Flexible model selection for mechanistic network models

-Our proposed approach generalizes that of \citet{RF_ABCpudlo2015reliable}, which is a random forest-based ABC approach for model selection that is fairly robust to the choice of summary statistics.
+Our proposed approach shares similarities with that of \citet{RF_ABCpudlo2015reliable}, which is a random forest-based ABC approach for model selection that is fairly robust to the choice of summary statistics.
 Their approach measures performance with the prior error rate, which is the probability to select the wrong model averaged over the prior.
-First, in our approach, the choice of performance measure is flexible and can be encoded directly into the loss function.
+In contrast, in our approach with the SL, the choice of performance measure is flexible and can be encoded directly into the loss function.
 For example, the prior error rate implicitly weighs misclassification differently for each model due to the sensitivity to the choice of the prior.
 Should one desire a measure that does not discriminate between misclassification of different models, one can use a measure like the Area Under the receiver operating characteristic Curve ($AUC$) \citep{AUCbradley1997use,AUCling2003auc}.
-Second, SL can make use of a host of candidate algorithms, including random forest, to perform the classification.
-Random forest is a very flexible algorithm, but it may not perform well in all settings.
-One can be more robust against this by having more candidate algorithms in the SL library.
-Thus, we can deem the random forest based ABC approach of \citet{RF_ABCpudlo2015reliable} a special case of our approach if we use the prior error rate as our performance measure, and include random forest as the sole algorithm in the SL library.
+Furthermore, SL can make use of a host of candidate algorithms, including random forest, to perform the classification.
+Random forest is a very flexible learning algorithm, but it may not perform well in all settings.
+One can be robust against this by having more candidate algorithms in the SL library.